 The final part of the quest which the group had undertaken was to locate the fabled crystal known as the Sapphire Flame before it fell into the hands of evil and deliver it back to the city of Myredor.
 The quest went well and would soon be completed.
 Rohann promised Valeitia that he would return as soon as the quest was complete.

 Fate had other plans.

-In a climactic battle, the group recovered the Crystal and made their way back to the city.
+In a climactic battle, the group recovered the Crystal and made their way back to Myredor.
 As they crested the last hill, the sight that greeted them stopped them in their tracks.
-The city was being overrun by a horde of monstrosities being led by the cult.
+The city was being overrun by a horde of monstrosities being led by the very cult they had been battling.
 The heroes charged down the hill to join battle and did managed to turn the battle around.
 Rohanns only concern was for Valeitia and he battled his way to the Dukes keep.
 As he burst into the central hall, four monstrous farastu demons turned to face him, a bloodied Valeitia at their feet, sprawled on the floor.
 Blind rage fueled him and the very rocks shook such was the fury of magic he unleashed upon the demons.
 Three farastu fell, the fourth fled.
 Rohann ran to Valeitia and held her to him.
 She stirred weakly in his arms even as her blood stained his robes.
 He whispered his love to her as she died in his arms.

 Rohann buried her in the gardens through which the two had shared so many pleasant walks.